Back to National Guide

 Hiring a Licensed Plasterer in WA

 In Western Australia, plastering falls under general builder registration administered by Building and Energy (DEMIRS).
 There is no separate plastering-specific registration category.
+Registration is required when plastering is part of a project that requires a building permit or exceeds $20,000.

-• Confirm public liability insurance
+• Public liability insurance

 How We Calculate